 Because PCC students come from diverse backgrounds, Personal Counseling attempts to meet each student at his or her level of needs, whether the student is in a crisis situation, is experiencing an increase in stress from a long-standing problem that interferes with success in college, or is anticipating forthcoming changes.
 Various direct and indirect services are available at no cost to enrolled students.

 Our primary service is short-term individual psychological counseling.
-Additional services include crises intervention, psychological assessment, career and group counseling, information and referral, and psychological self-help materials.
+Additional services include crises intervention, psychological assessment, group counseling, information and referral, and psychological self-help materials.

 Consultation with faculty, staff, and administrators on student matters is offered regularly.
 Our staff consists of a licensed psychologist, pre-doctoral psychology interns, and post-doctoral registered psychologists.